 The database can also be supplied with data or integrated with CMS or CRM systems.
 For example, you could import a spreadsheet of particular terminology from an Excel file.

 The translation management system is like a virtual command center.

 It has a project management module, which makes it easier to add users to the project and supervise its progress.
 And it also eliminates lots of manual tasks—for example, sending files or comments by email.
 Everything you need is all in one place.

 Quality control also plays a vital role in this system because it allows specifying quality criteria, like using specific text formatting or consistent terminology.
 An interpreter working on a given translation is therefore notified about any errors before even finishing the task.

 Thanks to this, it’s possible to avoid not only minor slips, but also serious mistakes that could have consequences for the entire enterprise.

-To learn more about how Summa Linguae Technologies can support your translation efforts, check out our Translation Memory & Alignment services.
+To learn more about how Summa Linguae Technologies can support your translation efforts, check out our Translation Management System services.